Samhain – Present Day

 At least there won’t be any telltale signs to provoke further insults and cat-calls from her classmates.

 When they began to bleed, some girls spent the entire day crying, not wanting to grow up.
-Mizzy feels only relief.
-So, I’m a woman now, she thinks, good, it’s a start.
-Its great being a child when you are small.
-The older you get, however, the more annoying it is having everyone telling you how to live your life.
-To have to dress in the same uniform every day, put up with all those silly rules about behaviour.
+The only emotion Mizzy has is one of relief.
+So, I’m a woman now, she thinks.
+Good, it’s a start.
+Its great being a child when you’re small.
+But the older you get the more annoying it is having everyone telling you how to live your life.
+To have to dress in the same uniform every day, put up with all those ridiculous rules about behaviour.
 Not just the ones school invents, but also the ones her classmates live by.
 The way you should look, the things that should interest you.
-Not thinking of the world around them, only their own little lives.
+Not thinking of the world around them, just their own little lives.
 Who’s snogging who, what clothes are in fashion, and the amount of makeup you can get away with wearing.

 Now she is a woman, she’s determined things will be different.
 And they will be, for everything in her life is about to change.

 A group of twelve- and thirteen-year-olds, shuffle into the classroom, and slump into their chairs.

 A short, narrow-shouldered young man, Mr. Trenwith, the history teacher, stands before them.
 He wears a tweed jacket with patches at the elbow.
 He hopes this attire makes him seem older, of greater academic stature.
 Although born in the village he feels his few years away, at University, have changed him.
 Given him a more metropolitan outlook than the locals.